Hepatitis C and PCR testing

 - determining the hepatitis C status of an immunosuppressed or immunocompromised patient; or

 - the detection of acute hepatitis C prior to seroconversion where considered necessary for the clinical management of the patient;

 To a maximum of 1 of this item in a 12 month period.

 Hep C transmission and PCR in health care settings

 Exposure prone procedures are those with potential for a health care worker to bleed into a patient as the result of a sharps injury, e.g. surgical procedures in body cavities.
-The NSW Department of Health has a longer and more precise definition to guide health care workers (see above circulars).
+The NSW Ministry of Health has a longer and more precise definition to guide health care workers (see above circulars).